ricokaloklo/GeneralizedSasakiNakamura.jl/README.md

   <img width="50%" src="https://github-production-user-asset-6210df.s3.amazonaws.com/55488840/248602615-eb611e3f-00b9-49c3-905c-0440b0607683.gif">
 </p>

+*(There was no caching!
+We solved the equation on-the-fly!
+The notebook generating this animation can be found [here](https://github.com/ricokaloklo/GeneralizedSasakiNakamura.jl/blob/main/examples/realtime-demo.ipynb))*

 ### Solutions that are accurate everywhere
 Numerical solutions are *smoothly stitched* to analytical ansatzes near the horizon and infinity at user-specified locations `rsin` and `rsout` respectively: